 You May Qualify for Legal Assistance

-An Alabama disability lawyer makes you 2x more likely to qualify for benefits on your first try.
+An Alabama disability lawyer makes you nearly 3x more likely to qualify for benefits on your first try.
 A qualified Social Security attorney can answer all your claim questions for free before you apply.
 All Alabama disability lawyers work on contingency.
 That means they can’t charge you anything for legal assistance until after your claim’s approved.
 And if you do win because a lawyer helped you, you’ll only pay a small, one-time fee.
 It’s federal law!